-01.jpg)

 If you would like further information about entry requirements or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the admissions team on 01522 886097, or email admissions@lincoln.ac.uk.

-For each course you may find that there are additional costs.
+You may find that there are additional costs.
 These may be with regard to the specific clothing, materials or equipment required, depending on your course.

 With regards to text books, the University provides students who enrol with a comprehensive reading list and you will find that our extensive library holds either material or virtual versions of the core texts that you are required to read.
 However, you may prefer to purchase some of these for yourself and you will be responsible for this cost.